Jimmy-ze/p8105_final_project/Proposal.md

 **Planned Analyses**

-*Exposure:* Data were collected during early pregnancy (6-13 weeks) using the Food Frequency Questionnaire (FFQ).
+*Exposure: water consumption* Data were collected during early pregnancy (6-13 weeks) using the Food Frequency Questionnaire (FFQ).
 We extracted information regarding water and other beverage intake.

-*Outcome:* Obtain pregnancy outcomes through medical records.
-Means diagnosis of gestational diabetes mellitus (GDM).
+*Outcome:gestational diabetes mellitus (GDM)* Obtain pregnancy outcomes through medical records.

-*Covariates:* from baseline data in nuMoM2b.
-Still thinking what should include.
+*Covariates:* Maternal Age, Pre-pregnancy BMI, Race/Ethnicity, Education, Marital Status, Health Insurance, Pre-existing Chronic Hypertension, Gravidity, Smoking Status, Physical Activity, Nausea and Vomiting, Prenatal Vitamin Use, Total Energy Intake, Sugar-Sweetened Beverage Intake, Coffee Intake, 100% Fruit Juice Intake, Diet Beverage Intake, Milk Intake.

-1.  *Descriptive Statistics and Bivariate Analyses* We need to test for statistically significant differences in baseline characteristics across the water consumption.
+1.  *Descriptive Statistics and Bivariate Analyses:* We need to test for statistically significant differences in baseline characteristics across the water consumption.
 We will categorize Total water consumption into 4 groups, Q1-Q4.
 The lowest intake Q1 will be reference group.
 And we will do ANOVA and Chi-square.

-2.  *Multivariable Risk Models* Evaluate the relationship between water consumption in early pregnancy and the risk of GDM.
+2.  *Multivariable Risk Models:* Evaluate the relationship between water consumption in early pregnancy and the risk of GDM.
 Also need to control confounding factors.

-3.  *Dose Response and Sensitivity Analyses* we want to evaluate if there is a linear trend in GDM risk across increasing quartiles of water consumption.
+3.  *Dose Response and Sensitivity Analyses:* we want to evaluate if there is a linear trend in GDM risk across increasing quartiles of water consumption.